Growing cyber crime threats pose a constant danger to retailers’ security.

-Frank offers the following guidance for retailers:
+Frank offers the following advice to retailers

-- Make cyber security a priority for everyone in the business — this means the board should play an active role in minimising risks and there should be investment in effective training and ongoing awareness programs to keep staff involved in protecting the business
+- Make cyber security a priority for everyone in the business — this means the board or senior managers should play an active role in minimising risks and there should be investment in effective training and ongoing awareness programmes to keep staff involved in protecting the business

 - Don’t just wait until you become aware that a cyber attack is happening.
-You should be proactively looking to detect breaches or any weaknesses in your systems, and practicing how you will respond to breaches
+You should be proactively looking to detect breaches or any weaknesses in your systems, and practising how you will respond to breaches

 - Make sure you have adequate insurance in place.
 Data breaches can result in fines and reputational damage, while attacks can shut down your business